 Diabetes can cause a variety of serious complications, including diabetic peripheral neuropathy.
-If your diabetic symptoms are worsening despite expert treatment, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta and Atlanta, Georgia, can help using pulsatile insulin infusion therapy.
+If your diabetic symptoms are worsening despite expert treatment, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta, Georgia, can help using pulsatile insulin infusion therapy.
 This technologically advanced method of delivering insulin to your liver closely matches the body’s natural use of insulin and could help when nothing else is working.
 Call US Neuropathy Centers today to find out more or book an appointment online.

 Pulsatile insulin infusion therapy is a treatment that the team at US Neuropathy Centers can use for patients who have severe cases of diabetes that aren’t responding well to other approaches.